d2l-ai/d2l-en/chapter_introduction/intro.md

 offering a unified set of tools for tackling diverse problems.

-## Basics of Machine Learning
-When we considered the task of recognizing wake-words, we put together a dataset consisting of snippets and labels.
-We then described (albeit abstractly) how you might train a machine learning model to predict the label given a snippet.
-This set-up, predicting labels from examples, is just one flavor of ML and it's called *supervised learning*.
-Even within deep learning, there are many other approaches, and we'll discuss each in subsequent sections.
-To get going with machine learning, we need four things:

-1. Data
+## The Key Components: Data, Models, and Algorithms

+In our *wake-word* example, we described a dataset consisting of audio snippets and binary labels gave a hand-wavy sense of how we might *train* a model to approximate a mapping from snippets to classifications.
+This sort of problem, where we try to predict a designated unknown *label* given known *inputs* (also called *features* or *covariates*), given examples of both is called *supervised learning*, and it's just one among many *kinds* of machine learning problems.
+In the next section, we'll take a deep dive into the different ML ploblems.
+First, we'd like to shed more light on some core components that will follow us around, no matter what kind of ML problem we take on:

+1. The **data** that we can learn from
-2. A model of how to transform the data
+2. A **model** of how to transform the data
-3. A loss function to measure how well we're doing
+3. A **loss** function that quantifies the *badness* of our model
-4. An algorithm to tweak the model parameters such that the loss function is minimized
+4. An **algorithm** to ajust the model's parameters to minimize the loss

 ### Data

+It might go without saying that you cannot do data science without data.
+We could lose hundreds of pages pondering the precise nature of data but for now we'll err on the practical side and focus on the key properties to be concerned with.
+Generally we are concerned with a collection of *examples* (also called *data points*, *samples*, or *instances*).
+In order to work with data usefully, we typically need to come up with a suitable numerical representation.
+Each *example* typically consists of a collection of numerical attributes called *features* or *covariates*.

+If we were working with image data, each individual photograph might constitute an *example*, each represented by an ordered list of numerical values corresponding to the brightness of each pixel.
+A $200\times200$ color photograph would consist of $200\times200\times3=120000$ numerical values, corresponding to the brightness of the red, green, and blue channels corresponding to each spatial location.
+In a more traditional task, we might try to predict whether or not a patient will survive, given a standard set of features such as age, vital signs, diagnoses, etc.

+When every example is characterized by the same number of numerical values, we say that the data consists of *fixed-length* vectors and we describe the (consant) length of the vectors as the *dimensionality* of the data.
+As you might imagine, fixed length can be a convenient property.
+If we wanted to train a model to recognize cancer in microscopy images, fixed-length inputs means we have one less thing to worry about.

+However, not all data can easily be represented as fixed length vectors.
+While we might expect microscrope images to come from standard equipment, we can't expect images mined from the internet to all show up in the same size.
+While we might imagine cropping images to a standard size, text data resists fixed-length representations even more stubbornly.
+Consider the product reviews left on e-commerce sites like Amazon or TripAdvisor.
+Some are short: "it stinks!".
+Others ramble for pages.
+One major advantage of deep learning over traditional methods is the comparative grace with which modern models can handle *varying-length* data.

 Generally, the more data we have, the easier our job becomes.
+When we have more data, we can train more powerful models, and rely less heavily on pre-conceived assumptions.
+The regime change from (comparatively small) to big data is a major contributor to the success of modern deep learning.
-When we have more data, we can train more powerful models.
-Data is at the heart of the resurgence of deep learning and many of most exciting models in deep learning don't work without large data sets.
-Here are some examples of the kinds of data machine learning practitioners often engage with:
+To bring the point home, many of the most exciting models in deep learning either don't work without large data sets.

-* **Images:** Pictures taken by smartphones or harvested from the web, satellite images, photographs of medical conditions, ultrasounds, and radiologic images like CT scans and MRIs, etc.
-* **Text:** Emails, high school essays, tweets, news articles, doctor's notes, books, and corpora of translated sentences, etc.
-* **Audio:** Voice commands sent to smart devices like Amazon Echo, or iPhone or Android phones, audio books, phone calls, music recordings, etc.
-* **Video:** Television programs and movies, YouTube videos, cell phone footage, home surveillance, multi-camera tracking, etc.
-* **Structured data:** Webpages, electronic medical records, car rental records, electricity bills, etc.
+Some others work in the low-data regime, but no better than traditional approaches.

+Finally it's not enough to have lots of data and to process it cleverly.
+We need the *right* data.
+If the data is full of mistakes, or if the chosen features are not predictive of the target quantity of interest, learning is going to fail.
+The situation is well captured by the cliché: *garbage in, garbage out*.
+Moreover, poor predictive performance isn't the only potential consequence.
+In sensitive applications of machine learning, like predictive policing, resumé screening, and risk models used for lending, we must be especially alert to the consequences of garbage data.
+One common failure mode occurs in datasets where some groups of people are unrepresented in the training data.
+Imagine applying a skin cancer recognition system in the wild that had never seen black skin before.
+Failure can also occur when the data doesn't merely under-represent some groups, but reflects societal prejudices.
+For example if past hiring decisions are used to train a predictive model that will be used to screen resumes, then machine learning models could inadvertantly capture and automate historical injustices.
+Note that this can all happen without the data scientist being complicit, or even aware.

 ### Models